smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ![OpenNESS EMCO](openness-emco-images/emco-istio-auth.png)
 _Figure - EMCO Authenication with external OATH2 Server_

-Detail steps for configuring EMCO with Istio can be found in [Emco Integrity and Access Management](https://github.com/otcshare/EMCO/tree/main/docs/user/Emco_Integrity_Access_Management.md) document.
+Detailed steps for configuring EMCO with Istio can be found in [Emco Integrity and Access Management](https://github.com/otcshare/EMCO/tree/main/docs/user/Emco_Integrity_Access_Management.md) document.

 Steps for EMCO Authentication and Authorization Setup:
 - Install and Configure Keycloak Server to be used in the setup.
 This server runs outside EMCO cluster
   - Create a new realm, add users and roles to Keycloak
-- Install Istio in the Kubernetes cluster where EMCO is running
+- Install Istio in the Kubernetes* cluster where EMCO is running
 - Enable Sidecar Injection in EMCO namesapce
 - Install EMCO in EMCO namespace (with Istio sidecars)
 - Configure Istio Ingress gateway resources for Emco Services